croccifixio/blog/content/2020-09-27-form-validation-with-type-script-and-zod.md

 })
 ```

 This looks reasonably nice. `formSchema` resembles `TForm` pretty closely. `zod` even provides a convenient `email()` method that saves us the trouble of searching for an email regex to use.
-In our submit handler, we can check to see if `formState.values` matches the schema we defined using zod.
+In our submit handler, we can check to see if `formState.values` matches the schema we defined using `zod`.

 ```tsx
 const handleSubmit: React.FormEventHandler = (event) => {